StuMason/frummy-supabase/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` - you should see the landing page!
+Visit `http://localhost:5173` - you should see the landing page.

 ### 4. (Optional) Disable email confirmation